deadbok/eal_itsec_elastic_elks/README.md

 # EAL IT Security final Project

-Ansible roles to set up an ELKS stack with Kibana and integrate remote logging in to other host on the network.
+Ansible roles to set up an ELKS stack with Kibana and integrate remote logging in to other hosts on the network.

 ## Project members